 If your skin isn’t as sensitive as mine you might want to try a DIY exfoliant such as brown sugar mixed with a little bit of oil.
 You’ll want to use a healthy oil such as coconut, avocado, or jojoba.

-You can also Google some other DIY recipes that would be good for your skin.
+You can also Google some other DIY recipes that would be good for your skin type.
 I try to look for ingredients that I already have on hand.
 After all, we’re trying to save some money with this at-home facial.

 If you use a mask like I do, you can keep it on for about 10-15 minutes.
 I leave mine on for 10 minutes.